Jordan-Shaw/be-nc-news-JS/README.md

-# News App - Express API
+# NC News

 ## Background

-This project consisted of constructing a backend for a news website.
-Using express, the API serves data from a PSQL database with interaction being handled by [Knex](https://knexjs.org).
+This project is a Node.js Express application using a RESTful API to serve data from a PSQL database, with interaction being handled by [Knex](https://knexjs.org).

+A hosted version of this project can be found [here](https://nc-news-js.herokuapp.com/api/)

 ## Prerequisites

-Fork this repo and clone it onto your machine.
+1. Fork this repo and clone it onto your machine.

 ```bash
 git clone https://github.com/${username}/be-nc-news-JS.git